-Man wounded in shooting that involved a sheriff’s deputy
+Man killed in shooting that involved a sheriff’s deputy

 HERALD, Calif.
-(AP) - The Sacramento County Sheriff’s Office says a man was wounded in a shooting that involved one of its deputies, the Sacramento Bee reports.
+(AP) - The Sacramento County Sheriff’s Office says a man was killed in a shooting that involved one of its deputies, the Sacramento Bee reports.

 Sgt.
 Tess Deterding says the shooting took place about 2:15 p.m.
-Sunday in the 1300 block of Bennett Road in the southern part of the county.
+Sunday in the 1300 block of Bennett Road near Herald in the southern part of the county.

-The sheriff’s office says it’s not clear what led up to the shooting.
+Deterding says 911 callers reported that there was a suspicious man known to the area and known to carry weapons, and a deputy responded to the scene, contacted the man, and discovered he was armed with a handgun, the Bee reports.

-Deterding tells KCRA TV that a deputy responded to the area after the sheriff’s office said there were multiple 911 calls about a suspicious suspect.
+Deterding says shots were fired within a minute, and fire personnel were requested to administer first aid immediately afterward.
+She says the man was declared dead on the scene, the Bee reports.

 Sign up for Daily Newsletters